This post may contain affiliate links. Read the full disclosure here.

 I’ve been on the hunt for a great vanilla cake recipe that I can use over and over again.
 I tried many and never found one that was wonderful enough to claim a spot on my blog until now.

-If you like this version, you may also want to try my moist white cake recipe.
+If you like this version, you may also want to try my vanilla cupcakes and moist white cake recipe.
 It uses only egg whites instead of whole eggs.
 Or my mug cake version and cake pops for single and bite-sized servings!
 Or my chocolate cake if you’d love a chocolate version.

 This is the same recipe I used in my “how to make the perfect cake” post.
 Make sure you follow all the tips I give you in that post to ensure great results every time.